PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 ### 3. Verify and use the remote replica:

 * To verify the remote replica run the following command:
-	> Note: In following command specify the namespace name with the suffix.
+	> Note: In the following command specify the namespace name with the suffix.

 		kubectl get all -n <EnterNameSpaceName> --kubeconfig=${KUBE_CONF_DESTINATON}